Insider Weekly 2025 Best Children's Martial Arts School Award

 What Age to Start: Understanding Developmental Stages

-Ages 4-6: The Foundation of Movement and Focus
+Ages 4–6: The Foundation of Movement and Focus (Little Dragons)

-At this early preschool and kindergarten stage, children are rapidly developing their gross motor skills: running, jumping, balancing, and coordination.
+At this preschool and kindergarten stage, children are rapidly developing their gross motor skills: running, jumping, balancing, and coordination.
 Their attention span is short, typically around 10 to 15 minutes, and they are learning through play and repetition.

 Psychologically, children at this age are beginning to recognize rules and social cues.
 Martial arts helps reinforce the idea of respect—bowing to the instructor or partners—and the importance of patience and waiting their turn.
 It also starts teaching impulse control, which is a critical foundation for later self-regulation.